kartikKandwal/Task_2_GRIP/README.md

 # Task_2_GRIP
-the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visual
+In this repository, I have presented a code for given ‘Iris’ dataset, predict the optimum number of clusters and represent it visual
+# Languages used:
+Python

+# Libraries used:

+Pandas

+Numpy

+Matplotlib

+SkitLearn

+Seaborn